-The teaching of English around the world has spread rapidly during the last 20 years.
+The teaching of English around the world has spread rapidly during the last 25 years.
 Many countries have implemented linguistic policies to promote the teaching of English in public education and from a very young age.
 From this world developments, scholars, teachers and researchers think and problematize naturalized and taken for granted discourses about the presence of English in the world.
 One of these problematized issues is English as an International Language.
 This course is set out to inquire on what the literature says about this issue and how distant or close it is to other labels like English as a Lingua Franca, or English as a Global Language.

-Topics for consideration will include language spread, shift and change; trends in the economy; standards for English as an International language; the advent of World Englishes; the relationship between language and culture; imperialism and identity crisis in ELT; the debate between native and non-native English teachers; the role of English language teaching in the education of world citizens, the complexities of school practice in relating the conditions necessary for the developing of global minds in a knowledge society; changing ELT policies; challenges and opportunities for language teachers in a globalized world; job satisfaction and economic competitiveness; thinking global, acting local.
+Topics for consideration will include language spread, shift and change; trends in the economy; standards for English as an International language; the advent of World Englishes; the relationship between language and culture; imperialism and identity crisis in ELT; the debate between native and non-native English teachers; language subordination; the role of English language teaching in the education of world citizens, the complexities of school practice in relating the conditions necessary for the developing of global minds in a knowledge society; changing ELT policies; challenges and opportunities for language teachers in a globalized world; job satisfaction and economic competitiveness; thinking global, acting local.